ImportFromWeb is the easiest way to start scraping data from any website. Find out how you can start filling your new blank sheet

 - mx: Mexico

 - jp: Japan

 - cn: China

 - au: Australia

-When an XPath returns various entries, the results are typically split so they expand in the cells around.
+When a selector returns various entries, the results are typically split so they expand into the surrounding cells.

 - A character: Results are concatenated in one cell and separated by this character.

 - Default is FALSE.